callumacrae/macr.ae/articles/vue-sortable.md

+---
-# Making a sortable list in Vue
+title: Making a sortable list in Vue
-- 14th October, 2016
+date: 14th October, 2016
+---

 Last week, I wanted to represent an array as a reorderable list in Vue, where you could drag and drop the list elements and the array would be changed